Hattic language

 Hattic, or Hattian, was a non-Indo-European agglutinative language spoken by the Hattians in Asia Minor in the 2nd millennium BC.
 Scholars call the language "Hattic" to distinguish it from Hittite, the Indo-European language of the Hittite Empire.
-The Hittites referred to the language as "hattili" (there are no attestations of the name of the language in Hattic itself).
-The name is doubtlessly related to the Assyrian and Egyptian designation of an area west of the Euphrates as "Land of the Hatti" (Khatti).
+The Hittites referred to the language as hattili (there are no attestations of the name of the language in Hattic itself), related to the Assyrian and Egyptian designation of an area west of the Euphrates as "Land of the Hatti" (Khatti).

-The heartland of the oldest attested language of Anatolia, before the arrival of Hittite-speakers, ranged from Hattusa, then called "Hattus", northward to Nerik.
+The heartland of the oldest attested language of Anatolia before the arrival of Hittite-speakers, ranged from Hattusa, then called "Hattus", northward to Nerik.
 Other cities mentioned in Hattic include Tuhumiyara and Tissaruliya.
-Hittite-speakers conquered Hattus from Kanesh to its south in the 18th century BC.
-They eventually absorbed or replaced the Hattic-speakers (Hattians) but retained the name Hatti for the region.
+Hittite-speakers conquered Hattus from Kussara to its south in the 18th century BC.
+They absorbed or replaced the Hattic-speaking ruling class (Hattians) but retained the name Hatti for the region.
 The name of the inhabitants of that area is likewise identified with the Biblical Heth, from which, in turn, the English word Hittite is derived.